MediaComem/comem-travel-log-ionic-setup/README.md

   // ...
   imports: [
     // ...
-    // TODO: import the ionic storage module into the app's module.
+    // TODO: add the ionic storage module into the app's module.
     IonicStorageModule.forRoot()
   ],
   // ...